There are no items in your bag at this time.

 On the other hand, research has shown this peptide can penetrate further into skin if specific formulary steps are followed, including the type of emulsion (a higher water content showed greater penetration).
 However, even then the peptide wasn’t showing results equivalent to cosmetic corrective procedures.

-Still, like all peptides, acetyl hexapeptide-8 has water-binding properties and theoretical skin-restoring ability.
+Still, like all peptides, acetyl hexapeptide-8 has water-binding properties and skin-restoring ability.
 It’s not a throwaway ingredient, but neither is it as miraculous as the manufacturer would lead you to believe.